Snapshots of Zimbabwe: visiting Harare during the cash crisis, August 2017

 Matusadona National Park Kariba Zimbabwe ElephantsThe cash crisis doesn’t have to prevent tourists from enjoying Zimbabwe’s wildernesses for short-stay trips

 Zimbabwe is still extremely rewarding for short-stay visitors, with fantastic opportunities for intimate and uncrowded wildlife experiences.
 It is a safe and welcoming country, especially for people travelling with tour operators and private lodges.
 As long as you pay for the majority of your trip in advance, the lack of cash shouldn’t affect you much.
 The political/economic situation is indeed serious, but at the moment it is mainly affecting the regular people of Zimbabwe, not visitors.
-Dedicated advice for visitors to Zimbabwe during the cash crisis can be found here.
+Dedicated advice can be found here.

 Foreigners can help by keeping up-to-date with those in Zimbabwe who are speaking up for the good of the people, such as ThisFlag Movement, Fadzayi Mahere, David Coltart, and Magamba TV.
 Those ‘Likes and Shares’ on Facebook really do help to spread the word and keep this on the international agenda.
 You can also help Zimbabwe just by visiting: tourists help keep locals in jobs and indirectly helps to fund conservation projects.